-A common example would be the 5/1 adjustable-rate mortgage, which is amortized over 30 years, but adjustable after just five.
+A common example would be the 5/1 adjustable-rate mortgage, which is amortized over and due in 30 years, but adjustable after just five years.

-It’s fixed for the first five years, and adjustable for the remaining 25, but still a 30-year term loan.
+It’s fixed for the first 60 months, and adjustable for the remaining 25 years, but still considered a 30-year term loan.

 Same goes for a 7/1 or a 10/1 ARM, except their fixed period is seven or 10 years, respectively, before going adjustable.

 15-Year Mortgage Terms Are Also Very Common